Utsira/Soda/README.md

 #### `Soda.TextScroll`, `Soda.TextWindow`

 `Soda.TextScroll` is a window for handling scrolling through large bodies of text. `Soda.TextWindow` is a wrapper that adds a close button to the text window.
-Additional argument:
+Additional attribute:

   + `textBody` - string. the body of text to be scrolled.

 Additional method:

-   + `:inputString(string)` - as above
+   + `:inputString(string)` - appends string to the contents of the window
+   + `:clearString()` - clears the contents of the window

 #### Various alerts and dialogs

   - `Soda.Alert` - alert message plus single OK button
   - `Soda.Alert2` - OK and cancel buttons.
-Additional arguments:
+Additional attributes:
     * `ok` - override default "OK" button text
     * `cancel` - override "cancel" button text
   - `Soda.Window` - a standard window with a title and rounded corners.
+    * `ok` - flag/ string.
+Set to true to add an OK button that will trigger `callback`.
+Set to a string (eg "Proceed" etc) to override the title of the button
+    * `cancel` - flag/ string.
+Set to true to add a cancel button that closes the window.
+Set to a string (eg "No" etc) to override the title of the button.

-### General Parameters
+### Attributes

 Not all parameters are currently supported by all Soda UI elements.